 State and Model the Objective

-Tell the children that they are going to be doing actions that rhyme with jump and hear and say words that rhyme with jump (such as pump, lump, thump, and bump).
+Tell the children that they will jump and thump (stomp) as they listen for words that rhyme with jump, such as bump, lump, and dump.

 - Have the children repeat a set of 2 words (e.g., jump, pump).

 - If the two words rhyme, have the children jump.